jvillste/zettelkasten/function level code depencencies.md

 Possible solutions to dependency conflicts are:
 - pick one version and hope that it works with the modules that depend on a different version
-- raise the granulairity of dependencies to function level to avoid conflicts
+- lower the granulairity of dependencies to function level to avoid conflicts
 - allow linking to multiple versions of the same function at the same time

 The function signature may be incompatible between different versions of the same function.
 Even with static typing different versions of the function may behave differently in an incompatible manner.
 Only tests can tell if the specific version of the called function works as expected.